alex-courtis/arch/README.md

 Everything should be ready to go... check `dmesg --human` and `~/.xsession-errors` for any oddities.

-# Non-UEFI Differences
+# Non-UEFI Differences, Without Encryption

 For systems that are not happy with UEFI e.g. gigabyte, you can use GRUB and a single root partition.
+No encryption is used here.

 ## Partition An EFI Boot and Root